‘Queen Of Curves’ Abigail Ratchford Shows Off Plump Derriere In Incredibly Sexy Metallic Thong Bikini

 “Looking tasty my love!”

-“You are so hot I am deceased,” another fan chimed in.
+“You are so hot I am deceased,” another chimed in.

 Yesterday, the 27-year-old showed off her body once again — this time in a bodysuit.
-As The Inquisitr shared, the model poses in the middle of a gravel road with a deserted area at her back.
-She looks off to the side in the snapshot, pursing her lips and showing off her flawless face with blush, mascara, lipstick, lip liner, and some fierce highlighter.
+As The Inquisitr shared, the model posed in the middle of a gravel road with a deserted area at her back.
+She looked off to the side in the snapshot, pursing her lips and showing off her flawless face with blush, mascara, lipstick, lip liner, and some fierce highlighter.

 The social media sensation’s amazing figure is fully on display in a skintight body suit, which includes white, brown, orange, and green patterns.
 And like her most recent photo, the model sticks out her derriere as she poses, showing off her curvy booty in NSFW thong bottoms.